meldhose/nhd_to_wqp/README.md

 In this step run the notebooks download_data_state.ipynb and nhd_to_wqp_process10.ipynb.

-The notebook download_data_state.ipynb iterates through the folder containing the partitioned data chunks and passes as input, a list of 10 chunks file paths each time to the script nhd_to_wqp_process10.py internally.
+The notebook <b>download_data_state.ipynb</b> iterates through the folder containing the partitioned data chunks and passes as input, a list of 10 chunks file paths each time to the script nhd_to_wqp_process10.py internally.

-The notebook nhd_to_wqp_process10.ipynb generates the NHD-WQP Dataset parallelly for the water bodies in those 10 chunks.
+The notebook <b>nhd_to_wqp_process10.ipynb</b> generates the <i>NHD-WQP Dataset</i> parallelly for the water bodies in those 10 chunks.